kvnfrr/FaceCert-AI/README.md

 ![Sign In Page](src/main/resources/static/screenshots/sign-in.png)

 ### Signed-In Page
 After successful authentication, users are redirected to the "Signed In" page.
-This page displays a success message and provides a red `Sign Out` button for returning to the home page.
+This page displays a success message and provides two buttons: a red `Sign Out` button to return to the home page and a `Return to Login` button.

 Screenshot:
 ![Signed-In Page](src/main/resources/static/screenshots/signed-in.png)